biocorecrg/CRG_R_tidyverse_2021/README.md

 ## About the course

-The so-called [**tidyverse** set of packages](https://www.tidyverse.org/) is widely used in the R community for efficient data reading, tidying, manipulation and visualization.
+The so-called [**tidyverse** set of packages](https://www.tidyverse.org/) is widely used in the R community for powerful and efficient data reading, tidying, manipulation and visualization.
 It is one of the most popular and up-to-date set of tools for data analysis and data science using the R language.
 <br>
 All **tidyverse** packages share a common vocabulary/grammar that makes code more intuitive and easier to read that the *base* R.
 <br>